All students from Foundation to Year 6 follow the eight compulsory learning areas outlined in the Australian Curriculum:

 The HASS learning area covers the areas of History, Geography, Civics and Citizenship and Economics and Business.
 This subject is designed to develop problem solving skills, enable students to think critically, communicate effectively and adapt to change.
 As they learn about their community and world around them, they are encouraged to explore topics from different perspectives and empowered to think about the positive impact they can make on society.

 The Arts curriculum covers five art subject areas; Dance, Drama, Media Arts, Music, Visual Arts – across the R-6 year levels.
 Students are taught The Arts by a specialist Art teacher, utilising an Art Room and Drama/Dance Hall during their lessons.
 Each year students practise and perform a dance, song or play which is performed at the End of Year School Concert.

 Students at Clare Primary School have regular access to a range of devices and applications, including laptops, iPads, interactive resources, robotics, 3D printers, and coding and design programs.
 A state of the art wireless network throughout the school grounds and buildings supports creativity to occur both inside and outside classrooms.
 A dedicated computer room with desktop computers allows explicit teaching of skills and the use of a variety of electronic learning programs located in our Resource Centre.

 Clare Primary School students learn Australian Sign Language (Auslan) from Foundation to Year 6 as a second language.
-Students learn to communicate in Auslan using finger spelling and to develop a wider awareness and understanding of people living with differing abilities.
+Students learn to communicate in Auslan and develop a knowledge and understanding of Deaf culture as well as a wider awareness and acceptance of people living with differing abilities.